microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraMSLifecyclePolicyGroup.md

 This example demonstrates how to retrieve lifecycle policy object by Id in Microsoft Entra ID.
 This command retrieves the lifecycle policy object to which a group belongs.

-This command is used to retrieve the groups associated with a specific Microsoft Lifecycle Policy.
-The -Id parameter specifies the ID of the Lifecycle Policy whose associated groups should be retrieved.

 ## PARAMETERS

 ### -Id